 Radcliffe failed to finish the 2004 Athens Olympics marathon and was 23rd in Beijing four years later after deciding to race while still recovering from a stress fracture in her thigh.
 She finished fourth in the 10,000 meters in Sydney in 2000 and was fifth in the 5,000 in Atlanta.

-She is a three-time winner of the London Marathon, and had hoped for one more big victory in the capital.
+She is a three-time winner of the London Marathon, and had hoped for one more big victory.

 Sadly, this is probably the end of her Olympic hopes.
 At 38, it is doubtful she will return to top form in 2016 at the age of 42.
 Doubtful, but not impossible!